mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 ## A larger focus

-In our last survey, [60% fewer](/blog/2020-developer-survey-results/#comparison-with-last-year) developers were complaining about improving Material Design implementation than they did a year before.
+In our last survey, the number of developers that complained about improving Material Design implementation was down by [60%](/blog/2020-developer-survey-results/#comparison-with-last-year) compared to the year before.
 At the same time, 400% more developers were struggling to customize the components.

 It is based on this context that we started to work on v5 in 2019.